 - Exactly the same course (same department and course number) must be completed.
-(A very small number of differently numbered courses as approved by the faculty may be substituted under this policy, and as designated in the departmental course listings.)
+(A very small number of differently numbered courses as approved by the faculty, and as designated in the departmental course listings, may be substituted under this policy.)

 - The course must be repeated on a regularly graded basis.
-This limitation applies even if the course was originally taken on a P/F basis.
+This limitation applies even if the course was originally taken on a pass/fail basis.

 - The course may not be an independent study or directed study course.

-Courses taken in the College of Arts & Science may not be repeated elsewhere for grade replacement; nor may courses taken elsewhere be repeated in the College of Arts & Science for grade replacement.
+Courses taken in the College of Arts and Science may not be repeated elsewhere for grade replacement, nor may courses taken elsewhere be repeated in the College of Arts and Science for grade replacement.

 No matter the outcome of the repeat, all grades earned are shown on the transcript.
-Students are cautioned that while repeating for grade replacement a course previously passed may improve their cumulative grade point average, it may also lead to a problem in meeting hours requirements.
+Students are cautioned that while repeating a previously-passed course for grade replacement may improve their cumulative grade point average, it may also lead to a problem in meeting hours requirements.

 It is the responsibility of the individual student to avoid duplication in whole or in part of the content of any course counting toward the degree.
 Such duplication may result in the withdrawal of credit.

 In most instances, enrollment in a course similar to one already completed but with a different course number will result in the award of no credit for the second course.
 Such courses will have no effect on the grade point average.
 Information on cut credit/no credit can be found in the course descriptions of the Undergraduate Catalog.

 Special Information About Math Credit